Ba'ath Party (Iraqi-dominated faction): Palestine

 A disorganised pro-Iraqi Ba'ath guerilla movement existed before the establishment of the Arab Liberation Front (ALF).
 The ALF was established in 1969 at a National Congress of the Iraqi-dominated Ba'ath Party to weaken the hold al-Sa'iqa, the pro-Syrian Ba'ath organisation in Palestine had over the ba'athist movement.
 In contrast to al-Sa'iqa, the ALF never had access to a large recruitment pool.
 There were few Palestinians in Iraq, and the Palestinians living in Iraq were generally well-educated.
 Because of this, ALF could not and would never have the same degree of influence over the Palestinian movement as al-Sa'iqa did.
 This caused the ALF to be controlled by the pro-Iraq Ba'ath movement, thus weakening its effectiveness and influence, but saving it from infighting between Palestinianists and Ba'athists (a problem in al-Sa'iqa).
 However, the ALF's influence weakened periodically during its history due to infighting in the pro-Iraq Ba'ath movement.
-Because of the control the pro-Iraq Ba'ath movement had over the ALF, the ALF always held a pro-Iraqi position in the Palestinian Liberation Organization (PLO).
+Because of the control the pro-Iraq Ba'ath movement had over the ALF, the ALF always held a pro-Iraqi position in the Palestine Liberation Organization (PLO).
 The ALF was a founding member of the Rejectionist Front in 1974, rejecting the PLO's Ten Point Program.
 Abdel-Wahhab Kayyali (a member of the PLO Executive Committee) froze his seat on the committee in protest, instead of following the example (resignation) of the Rejectionist Front.

 The invasion of Iraq toppled the Iraqi-dominated Ba'ath Party, headquartered in Baghdad.
 This weakened the movement and since the Iraqi military coordinated much of the ALF's activities the ALF has also been considerably weakened.

 The ALF's first leader was Zaid Haydar from the Jordanian Ba'ath branch.
 Other leaders include Munif al-Razzaz, Abd al-Rahim Ahmad and Mahmud Isma'il.
 Most recently, it was led by Rakad Salem and headquartered in Ramallah, West Bank.
 Israeli Defence Forces arrested Salem in October 2002.
 Shahir Abu Shahut, former leader of the Jordanian Ba'ath branch, led the Ba'ath branch in Palestine from 1970 to 1975 from Baghdad.